 State of Hawaii

-Your Committee on Agriculture, to which was referred H.B.
-No. 100 entitled:
+Your Committee on Transportation and Culture and the Arts, to which was referred S.B.
+No. 1534 entitled:

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Coordinating Group on Alien Pest Species, Hawaii Farm Bureau, and Ulupono Initiative.
-Your Committee received testimony in opposition to this measure from one individual.
-Your Committee received comments on this measure from the Department of Agriculture and Tax Foundation of Hawaii.
+Your Committee received testimony in support of this measure from the Ulupono Initiative.
+Your Committee received testimony in opposition to this measure from two individuals.
+Your Committee received comments on this measure from the Hawaii State Energy Office, Tax Foundation of Hawaii, and Tesla.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Agriculture that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 100, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 100, H.D.
-1, and be referred to your Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Transportation and Culture and the Arts that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1534, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1534, S.D.
+1, and be referred to your Committee on Ways and Means.